ArashAh/version_control_workshop/part-3.md

      - Open `demo.txt` and add this sentence: “Input 2 to collab-br by collaborator”.
      - Add and commit in one command:
       ```bash
-      git add .
-      git commit -m "Commit 2 to collab-br by collaborator"
+      git commit -a -m "Commit 2 to collab-br by collaborator"
       ```

 14. **Push Changes to Remote:**